 Ronda was settled as early as the 6th century!
 The Celts, the Phoenicians, and the Romans all lived in Ronda in succession.
 The Berbers took control in the 8th century, and named it Hisn-Ar Rundah (Castle of Rundah), and that’s where Ronda got its name.
 In the 15th century, Ronda was captured by the Christians.

 Today Ronda is an extremely popular destination in southern Spain: the third most visited city in Andalusia.
-Boasting amazing historic sights, phenomenal views, great restaurants, and charming bodegas, Ronda will both thrill and charm you.
+Boasting amazing historic sights, phenomenal views, great restaurants, and charming bodegas, Ronda is easily one of the most spectacular places to visit in Spain.
 You can walk Ronda on your own, or do a guided walking tour.

 Here, then, is the lowdown on the best things to do in Ronda on a day trip!